 If your company is still growing, then you may be looking to fill a few more positions… If this is the case, create a careers page where current openings are listed.
 There, you can give information about the job and provide a way to apply, either by completing an online application or by contacting human resources.
 Another possibility is an email sign up list where interested applicants can be updated via email about new job opportunities.

 Do you want to read more about engineering websites?
-Perhaps view a few well designed ones?
+Perhaps view a few well-designed ones?
 If so, head on over to our previous blog post on the Best Engineering Website Designs.
-There, you will find five examples and a brief explanation on why they are considered the best.
+There, you will find several examples and a brief explanation on why they are considered the best.

 Monica is the creative force and founder of MayeCreate.
 She has a Bachelor of Science in Agriculture with an emphasis in Economics, Education and Plant Science from the University of Missouri.
 Monica possesses a rare combination of design savvy and technological know-how.
 Her clients know this quite well.
 Her passion for making friends and helping businesses grow gives her the skills she needs to make sure that each client, or friend, gets the attention and service he or she deserves.

 © MayeCreate Design 2020 | 573-447-1836 | [email protected] | 700 Cherry St. Suite C, Columbia, MO 65201